danielscholl/iac-winedge-quickstart/README.md

 ```

-## Provision using powershell

-__PreRequisites__
+__Provision using powershell__

-Requires the use of [powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-6)
+>Note:  Requires the use of [powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-6)

-1. Run Install Script for ARM Process
+Run Install Script for ARM Process

 ```bash
 # Initialize the Modules